AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/mysterious_cube.md

 Remember when you had to find a bunch of meteors to find all the presses?
 No more!
 Now meteorites come with a Mysterious Cube.

-I wonder what happens when you break it (without silk touch)...
+I wonder what happens when you break it (without Silk Touch)...

 You can also make a replica: the Not So Mysterious Cube.